sd-fireflies-2017/personal-narrative/Ian.md

 I was the fourth grade spelling champion and first chair saxophonist in my high school jazz band.
 I was selected to spearhead some new educational policies at my logistics company, and my mother says that I'm handsome.

+## to editors and peers and others
+Planning on more coherent, concise version, but figured I'd ask for feedback on what little snippets sound interesting/professional/nonsense.

+All feedback is welcome; looking forward to peepin' at yours!